NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Daniels, who could figure as a defensive end or a tackle depending on the situation, is an even 6-foot.
 The Packers also structured their offseason deals to hand significant raises to the two Smiths and fellow free-agent additions Adrian Amos and Billy Turner in 2020; the four signings will combine for a cap hit of $23.4 million this year, but that figure rises to $47.8 million next season.
 Green Bay has players such as Bryan Bulaga and Mason Crosby coming off the books in 2020, but the significant investments at defensive line suggest that it might not intend to keep Daniels after this season.

 If that's the case, should the Packers think about trading Daniels?
-There's no guarantee they will get a compensatory pick for Daniels next offseason given Gutekunst's interest in free agency, and they could still bring back Muhammad Wilkerson as a rotation piece after his 2018 season with the team was cut short by an ankle injury.
+There's no guarantee they will get a compensatory pick for Daniels next offseason given Gutekunst's interest in free agency, and they could still bring back Muhammad Wilkerson as a rotational piece after his 2018 season with the team was cut short by an ankle injury.
 A trade also would allow the Packers to save $7.6 million in cash and roll over $8.3 million onto their 2020 cap.

 On the other hand, if the Packers just want to load up on defensive line depth and emulate the Eagles, they should work on re-signing Daniels now.